Additional affordable housing provision: quality report

 All releases are available to download for free.
 More detailed data are also available at the same time on the StatsWales website and this can be manipulated online or downloaded into spreadsheets for use offline.

-In our outputs, we aim to provide a balance of commentary, summary tables, charts and maps where relevant.
-The aim is to ‘tell the story’ in the output, without the bulletin or report becoming overly long.
+In our outputs, we aim to provide a balance of commentary, charts and maps where relevant.
+The aim is to ‘tell the story’ in the output, without the report becoming overly long.

 We aim to use Plain English in our outputs and all outputs adhere to the Welsh Government accessibility policy.
 Furthermore, all our headlines are published in Welsh and English.